 Motions for Relief from Stay.
 The presumed reasonable fee for a motion for relief from stay against real estate is a fee of up to $700 if no hearing is necessary, and a fee of up to $950 if the movant needs to appear at a hearing to have the motion adjudicated.
 The presumed reasonable fee for a motion for relief from stay against assets other than real estate is a fee of up to $500 if no hearing is necessary, and a fee of up to $750 if the movant needs to appear at a hearing to have the motion adjudicated.

 Applicability of Presumed Reasonable Fees.
 Counsel may seek a fee higher than the presumed reasonable fee by filing a fee application in compliance with these Rules.
-The availability of a presumed reasonable fee does not entitle counsel to seek a fee that exceeds the value of the time actually spent on the motion or relieve counsel of the obligation to keep accurate, contemporaneous records of time spent.
+The availability of a presumed reasonable fee does not entitle counsel to seek a fee that exceeds the value of the time they actually spent on the motion or relieve counsel of the obligation to keep accurate, contemporaneous records of time spent.

 Duties of Applicant Seeking Compensation for Post-Petition Services.